railsuser2014/openobject-doc-book-en/4/4_12_Services/4_12_Services_planning.rst

 	* lack of feedback and tracking of the work actually completed,

-	* an impression of poor organization if that hasn't been made explicit.
+	* an impression of poor organization if that has not been made explicit.

-	So the social role of planning shouldn't be neglected.
+	So the social role of planning should not be neglected.
 We have often experienced a background of stress in a company stemming from a lack of communication and planning.

 .. index::